 I’ve been maintaining several blogs for about 10 years, and I’ve come up with a few practices that I use to guide how I keep these going.

-Hand-coded HTML to Wordpress to Pelican
+Hand-coded HTML to Wordpress to Pelican to Hugo

 Wordpress was super at first.
 But then, I started getting comments spam.
 Soon, I was spending at least 30m a week caring for my site.
 This sounds like nothing time-wise, but for websites where I wanted to post pretty pictures and review local restaurants, that sounded like time that wasn’t spent writing or doing anything else - over a day a year just spent keeping the thing running.

 I don’t remember who introduced the idea to me, or exactly when (my git commit logs say around 2013), I decided I’d had enough of the maintenance grind and looked for alternatives.
 The idea of returning to static sites appealed to me (for reasons I’ll get into in a bit), and after a bit of searching I settled on Pelican.